swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

-# Cross-module inlining and specialization ("@inlinable")
+# Cross-module inlining and specialization

 * Proposal: [SE-NNNN](NNNN-filename.md)
 * Authors: [Slava Pestov](https://github.com/slavapestov)
 * Review Manager: TBD
 * Status: **Initial pitch**
-* Implementation: Already implemented as an underscored attribute `@_inlineable`
+* Implementation: Already implemented as a pair of underscored attributes `@_inlineable` and `@_versioned`

 ## Introduction

-We propose introducing an `@inlinable` attribute which exports the body of a function as part of a module's interface, making it available to the optimizer when referenced from other modules.
+We propose introducing a pair of new attributes, `@inlinable` and `@abiPublic`.
+The `@inlinable` attribute exports the body of a function as part of a module's interface, making it available to the optimizer when referenced from other modules.
+The `@abiPublic` attribute which marks an internal declaration as being part of the binary interface of a module, allowing it to be used from `@inlinable` code without exposing it as part of the module's source interface.

 ## Motivation